austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Finished some more intermediate algorthm scripting problems

 **Thoughts**: I only have 5 intermediate and 3 advanced algorithm scripting problems left!
 If you go by the number of hours that FCC says it is supposed to take to do each section, then I am 62% done with the front end certification.
 Still a long way to go, but I can't believe I have come this far in really only 16 days.

+### Day 25: August 15, 2017

+**Today's Progress**: Finished a couple more intermediate algorithm scripting problems

+**Thoughts**: Just read about the p1xt guide which recommends against doing the FCC front end program...